forestgrape/coronavirus/diagnosis_and_viral_load.md

 saliva        | 30.5   | 31   | 27
 NPS           | 33     | 33.5 | 29

-* Figure 1 shows the Ct values of SARS-CoV-2 genes E and RdRp and the human RNaseP gene for both saliva and NPS (values shown in the table above). tto
+* Figure 1 shows the Ct values of SARS-CoV-2 genes E and RdRp and the human RNaseP gene for both saliva and NPS (values shown in the table above).
 * Figure 2 shows that the saliva viral loads are more broadly distributed compared to the NPS viral load.
 The distribution of the RNaseP CT values is quite narrowly both for saliva and NPS, indicating a uniform sampling process for both specimens.